 # Projects

-A cnvrg project is the space where everything related to a specific machine learning (ML) problem or domain resides.
-You can work and collaborate on projects.
+A Intel® Tiber™ AI Studio Project is the space where everything related to a specific machine learning (ML) problem or domain resides.
+You can work and collaborate on Projects.

-A project can include files, workspaces, experiments, flows, apps and dashboards, serving, artifacts, models, and even research papers.
+A Project can include Files, Workspaces, Experiments, Flows, Apps, Serving, artifacts, models, and even research papers.

 The topics in this page: